ldynia/archcolider/Questions.md

 1. How often shoud the kitchen get updates about on-demand orders and consumed meals?
 We are assuming that the kitchen do not work 24/7 and delivery also take time and scheduled in some way or another.
 Also it's related to supply refil for the kitchen, that's why this is important question.

-## Meal reservation and on-demand ordering
+## Meal reservation and "on-demand" ordering

 1. Can registered users create a batch order that won't fit in a fridge?
 What then?
 Direct delivery?
 2. What is the system behaviour if the catalog of meals become stale and a user ordered out of stock for a particular fridge meal?